-Intense competition from other economic and business consulting firms could hurt our business

-The market for economic and business consulting services is intensely competitive, highly fragmented, and subject to rapid change.
-We may be unable to compete successfully with our existing competitors or with any new competitors.
-In general, there are few barriers to entry into our markets, and we expect to face additional competition from new entrants into the economic and business consulting industries.
+Intense competition from other economic and business consulting firms could hurt our business and we expect to face additional competition from new entrants into the economic and business consulting industries.
 In the legal and regulatory consulting market, we compete primarily with other economic and financial consulting firms and individual academics.
 In the business consulting market, we compete primarily with other business and management consulting firms, specialized or industry-specific consulting firms, the consulting practices of large accounting firms, and the internal professional resources of existing and potential clients.
 Many of our competitors have national or international reputations as well as significantly greater personnel, financial, managerial, technical, and marketing resources than we do, which could enhance their ability to respond more quickly to technological changes, to finance acquisitions, and to fund internal growth.
 Some of our competitors also have a significantly broader geographic presence than we do.